 By John Bunker

-This article originally appeared in the spring 2023 issue of The Maine Organic Farmer & Gardener.
+This article was originally published in the summer 2022 issue of The Maine Organic Farmer & Gardener.